cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 2. Execute the script by opening a terminal with Python installed and running `python metropolis.py`

 3. Executing the script `metropolis.py` will create a new directory `/results` in your current working directory (where you have saved the files specified in step 1.).
-Running this script will generate a log-file `metropolis-log.txt` containing the `stdout`; 12 `.npz` files and their 12 corresponding `.png` traceplots; and finally, `acceptance-rate-table.png`, a table of empirical acceptance rates for each run of the Metropolis algorithm.
+Running this script will generate a log-file `metropolis-log.txt` containing the `stdout` of the script; 12 `.npz` files and their 12 corresponding `.png` traceplots; and finally, `acceptance-rate-table.png`, a table of empirical acceptance rates for each run of the Metropolis algorithm.

-4. After the script `metropolis.py` has completed, open the Jupyter notebook `MCMC analysis.ipynb` and run each of the code cells to generate
+4. *After* the script `metropolis.py` has completed, open the Jupyter notebook `MCMC analysis.ipynb` and run each of the code cells.
+Doing this will mean the `MCMC analysis.ipynb` will access the `/results` directory, and unpack `metropolis-results-sigma=0.005-t=50.npz`.
+It will then generate the required posterior histogram and scatter plot of estimated empirical means of the attacking and defence strength parameters for each of the Premier League teams.
+These visualisations will be saved as `posterior-density-histogram.png` and `scatter-plot-estimated-posterior-means.png` in the `/results` directory.

 ### Plots.